BIO

 Photo: Eric Cousineau. c.
 2019

-Sarah was a Ph.D. research student at the University of Birmingham, England, writing on Ambiguity: In Search of Androgynous Narratives.
-A financial issue with the loan dept meant she had to take a leave.
-However, she presents at various colleges and conferences on writing from a gender-queer perspective.
+Sarah has a MFA in Writing and Publishing from Vermont College of Fine Arts (2019) and she presents at various colleges and conferences on writing from a gender-queer perspective.
 She is passionate about sharing the importance, the craft, and validation.
 She loves these conversations about representing outsider experiences through storytelling.

 Recent and Upcoming Projects: